meshtastic/js/README.md

 ## Development & Building

-The [Meshtastic Protobufs submodule](https://github.com/meshtastic/meshtastic-protobufs/) must be pulled, this can be done via:
+The [Meshtastic Protobuf Definitions](https://github.com/meshtastic/protobufs/) must be pulled, this can be done via:

 ```bash
 git submodule update --init